Oshkosh, Wisconsin: History

 During the Civil War, the 21st Regiment, Wisconsin Infantry, of the Union Wisconsin Volunteers was organized at Oshkosh, taking in many new recruits.
-This was one of two units organized in the state; the other was the 6th Regiment, Wisconsin Infantry, organized at Camp Randall, Madison.
+This was one of two units organized in the city; the other was the 6th Regiment, Wisconsin Infantry, organized at Camp Randall, Madison.
 The 21st mustered on September 5, 1862, marching to Ohio and Louisville, Kentucky, where it participated in the fortification of Louisville later that year.
 It was attached to the Army of the Ohio and later to the Army of the Cumberland.

 By 1870, Oshkosh had become the third-largest city in Wisconsin, with a population of more than 12,000.
 The community attracted a range of professional teachers, attorneys, doctors, businessmen, and others who helped it flourish.
 The Oshkosh Daily Northwestern newspaper (now the Oshkosh Northwestern) was founded around this time, as was the Oshkosh State Normal School (now the University of Wisconsin Oshkosh).
 Lumber continued as the mainstay of the city.
 By 1874, it had 47 sawmills and 15 shingle mills.

 On April 28, 1875, Oshkosh had a "Great Fire" that consumed homes and businesses along Main Street north of the Fox River.
 The fire engulfed 70 stores, 40 factories, and 500 homes, costing nearly $2.5 million (or $67.3 million in 2022 money) in damage.

-Around 1900 Oshkosh was home of the Oshkosh Brewing Company, which coined the marketing slogan "By Gosh It's Good."
+Around 1900, Oshkosh was home of the Oshkosh Brewing Company, which coined the marketing slogan "By Gosh It's Good."
 Its Chief Oshkosh brand became a nationally distributed beer.
 The population of the city in 1910 was 33,062, making it the state's fourth largest city, ahead of Madison and Green Bay.

 The Oshkosh All-Stars played in the National Basketball League from 1937 to 1949, before the NBL and the Basketball Association of America merged to become the NBA.
 Oshkosh reached the NBL's championship finals five times.